 In my role as the Chief Product Officer at Acceldata, I am dedicated to raising awareness about a new, critical technology category known as enterprise data observability (EDO), which Acceldata created and stands as a market leader.

 By aligning Koenders’ perspective with the point of view of EDO, I’ll explain how data observability functions as a supervisory layer that elevates every facet of data management.
 This analogy could be summarized like this:

-Monitoring property reliability in real-time, tracking wiring and plumbing status, detecting anomalies such as structural changes and usual activities, optimizing operating costs, assigning charges to individual tenants, implementing real-time rule-based alert systems, and taking proactive measures.
+Consider what’s required to ensure property reliability in real-time: tracking wiring and plumbing status, detecting anomalies such as structural changes and usual activities, optimizing operating costs, assigning charges to individual tenants, implementing real-time rule-based alert systems, and taking proactive measures.

-Enterprise data observability can be likened to a cutting-edge building management system for your data assets.
+Enterprise data observabilitycan be likened to a cutting-edge building management system for your data assets.
 In the following sections, I'll refurbish (pun intended) and outline how EDO enhances and bolsters each facet of data management and governance, as elegantly articulated by Koenders.
-Each section below remains unchanged from Willem's article, and I've introduced an enterprise data observability column in the table below to highlight the additional capabilities that enhance each element.
+Each section below remains unchanged from Willem's article, and I've introduced an enterprise data observability bullet point to highlight the additional capabilities that enhance each element.

 Like real estate, data assets, such as datasets, are valuable resources that require proper management to yield benefits and avoid risks.

-- Enterprise Data Observability: Ensures data assets remain reliable and valuable, akin to maintaining a well-kept building for its occupants.
+Enterprise Data Observability: Ensures data assets remain reliable and valuable, which is critical to maintaining a well-kept building for its occupants.

 Data (Product) Ownership